syncfusion-content/windowsforms-docs/WindowsForms/ComboBox-DropDown/ComboDropDown-Text.md

 ---
 layout: post
 title: ComboDropDown-Text | WindowsForms | Syncfusion
-description: Learn about ComboDropDown Text support in Syncfusion Windows Forms ComboBox DropDown (ComboDropDown) control, its elements, and more.
+description: Learn here all about ComboDropDown Text support in Syncfusion Windows Forms ComboBox DropDown (ComboDropDown) control, its elements, and more.
 platform: WindowsForms
 control: ComboDropDown
 documentation: ug
 ---

-# ComboDropDown Text
+# ComboDropDown Text in Windows Forms ComboBox DropDown (ComboDropDown)

 ComboDropDown control supports the properties which can change the appearance and behavior of the control's edit portion.